5 things to know about car insurance

 4.Additional coverage

 Replacement Cost (Q.E.F.
 No. 43A-E).
 If your new vehicle is a total loss, you will be able to decide whether to replace the vehicle or receive compensation.
-If your vehicle is a partial loss, damaged parts that cannot be repaired are replaced by new, genuine parts.
+If your vehicle is a partial loss, damaged parts that cannot be repaired are replaced by new, genuine parts.If you insure a new vehicle and you want to protect your investment, this coverage is for you.
+If your new vehicle is a total loss, you have the choice of replacing it or receiving compensation.
+If your new vehicle is a partial loss, damaged parts that cannot be repaired are replaced by new, original parts.

 Borrowed or short-term rental vehicle (Q.E.F.
-No. 4-27a).
-Civil liability resulting from damage to non-owned automobiles, excluding vehicles provided by an employer).
+No. 4-27a), Civil liability resulting from damage to non-owned automobiles, excluding vehicles provided by an employer).
 This endorsement extends coverage under Section A (civil liability) for damage caused to or the disappearance of the non-owned vehicle (including equipment and accessories).

-You can always customize the deductible and coverage options to your needs and level of risk that you are comfortable with.
+You can always customize the deductible and coverage options to your needs and the level of risk that you are comfortable with.

 What is a deductible?